 \section{INTRODUCTION}

 In order to meet the diverse and personalized information needs of users, the personalized recommendation system has emerged \cite{covington2016deep,zhou2019deep,pi2019practice,grbovic2018real}.
 A recommendation system can help users find items of interest in a large amount of candidate items.
-It recommends similar items to users with similar behaviors based on interactive content such as purchases, clicks, and ratings.
-This method is called collaborative filtering.
-Collaborative filtering generally uses embedding to represent users and items, and predicts scores based on embedding.
+Early recommendation system which called collaborative filtering recommends items to users based on interactive content of similar users such as purchases, clicks, and ratings.
+Recent collaborative filtering system generally uses embeddings to represent users and items, and predicts scores based on corresponding embeddings.
 In recent years, a large number of collaborative filtering methods have been successfully implemented, such as \cite{koren2008factorization,he2017neural,ebesu2018collaborative,liang2018variational,hernando2016non}.

-Although these collaborative filtering methods are effective, they only consider the explicit interaction between a single user and a single item, and do not encode the collaborative signal explicitly.
-When the interaction data is very sparse, it is difficult to learn embedded representations with sufficient knowledge.
-Can not effectively characterize the similarities between users or items \cite{rendle2012bpr,tay2018latent}.

-In order to make use of the user-item bipartite graph high-hop neighbor information fully, more effectively repersent the embedding of users and items, Wang et al. recently proposed graph convolution collaborative filtering, and the best experimental results were obtained on three data sets \cite{wang2019neural}.
-They transferred the concept of graph convolution network to the field of recommendation systems, and regarded the user-item bipartite graph as a isomorphic graph, and carried out feature embedding, information dissemination and feature aggregation on the graph to obtain the final representation of users and items.
-Their method encoded the high-hop neighbors between the user and the item explicitly, so they get more reliable and more informative embedding representations and achieve better results.
+In recent years, in order to make use of the user-item bipartite graph high-hop neighbor information fully, collaborative filtering methods based graph convolution network(GCN) have been widely studied \cite{ying2018graph,zhang2019inductive,berg2017graph}.
+Representatively, Wang et al. recently proposed Neural Graph Collaborative Filtering (NGCF), and the best experimental results were obtained on three data sets \cite{wang2019neural}.
+They carried out feature embedding, information dissemination and feature aggregation on the graph to obtain the final representation of users and items.
 Based on NGCF, He et al. proposed lightGCN \cite{he2020lightgcn}.
 They believe that many operations of NGCF are directly inherited from GCN.
 These operations are not necessarily suitable for collaborative filtering tasks in the recommendation field.
-Therefore, they simplify many operations of NGCF, reduce the difficulty of model training, and achieve the current state-of-the-art on multiple data sets.
+Therefore, they simplify many operations of NGCF, and achieve the current state-of-the-art on multiple data sets.